 Most of the systems we design will meet close to 100% of a home’s needs in a given year.
 In the summer, you will tend to produce more power than you need and you will earn a credit.
 In the winter, you will tend to need more power than you produce and so you’ll consume those solar credits.
 At the end of the year, you should be at or close to zero credits in the solar bank, a situation we call ‘net zero’ (not to be confused with ‘off-grid,’ which means not using the utility grid at all!).

 The ‘green’ properties of your solar array have value and can be sold for additional revenue.
 For every 1,000 kilowatt-hours, a solar customer earns a Renewable Energy Credit or REC.
 RECs can be sold into markets where power companies are obligated to purchase a certain amount of clean energy to meet requirements under state law.
-The fees for RECs vary widely, they are currently around $30 per REC in New Hampshire.
-So for example, the above system would generate 7 RECs per year (7,800 / 1,000 = 7.8) worth 7 * $30 = $210 in additional revenue each year.
+The fees for RECs vary widely, and on average fluctuate between $20-$30 per REC in New Hampshire.
+So for example, at $30/REC, the above system would generate 7 RECs per year (7,800 / 1,000 = 7.8) worth 7 * $30 = $210 in additional revenue each year.

 How Do I Get Started?

 Glad you asked!
 Fill out this form below, or take a look at our guide to going solar if you are interested in learning more.